michaelthe/puppyjs/README.md

 `puppy test`

-When puppy is used in development mode, it automatically watches for changes made to `puppy.ws.js` and `puppy.api.js` files and reloads them.
+When Puppy is used in development mode, it automatically watches for changes made to `puppy.ws.js` and `puppy.api.js` files and reloads them.

 **Note** Changes made to `puppy.ws.js` need a page reload in the browser to take effect while changes to `puppy.api.js` are instant.